alandefreitas/pareto/docs/integration/build-from-source/building-the-packages.md

 ---
 # Building the packages

-This will create the binary packages you can use to install pareto-front on your system:
+This will create the binary packages you can use to install pareto on your system:

 ```bash
 mkdir build